metratec/metratec_android_example/README.md

-# Metratec Flutter RFID Demo
+# Metratec Android Flutter RFID Demo

 A short demo that shows how to use the Metratec Dart RFID library in a typical Android project via USB Serial.